 - No defenses against cloakers (other than regular minefields)

-- Get an ally: you need one of your neighbours to be your ally ASAP.
+- Get an ally: you need one of your neighbors to be your ally ASAP.
 Pretty much any other race can beat you until you have your Firecloud network running, and at least 2 Cubes, and even THEN some of the early-attack races (Fascists, Lizards, Birds) can still make your life hell.

 - Start up a early second starbase quickly, preferably at the other end of your empire from your homeworld.
 Choose a native planet, and you basically have a new homeworld.
 Use two LDSFs – one with colonists to quickly assimilate most of the natives, and another LDSF as a starbase-in-a-can, to get this world established.